What Size Welding Gas Cylinder for MIG or TIG? Argon|CO2

 The larger the cylinder, the more economical the refills.
 You won’t pay much more to get twice the gas.

-My last purchase of an 80cf cylinder totaled $227 before tax.
-This broke down to $170 for the bottle and $57 for 75% Argon/25% CO2 (C25) MIG gas.
-The local supplier was 20 miles away from my home, and the round trip took about an hour and a half of my time.
+My last purchase of an 80cf cylinder from a “local” supplier 20 miles from my home took about an hour and a half of my time.

-I thought it was possible to buy only empty welding cylinders online.
-I’ve since learned that I can have a full 80cf cylinder delivered to my door at a great price.
+I learned that I can order a full 80cf cylinder delivered to my door at a great price.
 These bottles get good, legitimate reviews that receive an “A” rating from Fakespot.

-Any decent gas supplier shouldn’t have a problem refilling a good quality cylinder, but you’ll want to check your local options.
+Any decent gas supplier won’t have a problem refilling a good quality cylinder, but you’ll want to check your local options.

-You might be fortunate to find a small, but helpful, gas supplier like the one in this video.
+You may find a small, but helpful, gas supplier like the one in this video.
 See the cylinders popular with hobbyists, along with what to look for when buying used gas cylinders.

 How much welding time you’ll get per bottle will depend on the flow rate you’ll set on your regulator—usually between 10 to 40 cfh depending on the work environment.

 You’ll need a higher flow rate to maintain shielding gas protection in a windy area.
-Even with my garage door open 12 inches or so, I get good results with a regulator setting of 20 cfh as long as it’s calm.
+Even with my garage door open 12 inches, I get good results with a regulator setting of 20 cfh as long as it’s calm.

 Since we’re dealing only in cubic feet, our welding-time calculation for gas cylinders is simple: